This is my quick and easy Puerto Rican beans recipe, using pink or red canned beans and diced potatoes; perfect when you need a quick side dish.

 Don’t get me wrong, I love making Puerto Rican beans from scratch with dry beans.
 But on nights I need a quick side dish, canned beans are the way to go.
 We serve it over white rice but it’s also great over brown rice as a side dish to chicken, pork chops or steak.
 You can easily make it a meatless main dish, served over rice with avocado (and some hot sauce!) and call it a meal.

 I usually have sofrito in my freezer, I make big batches of it for beans and other dishes.
-Here I scaled it down to make an exact amount, but if you have your own homemade use 1/4 cup.
+Here I scaled it down to make an exact amount, but if you have your own homemade use 1/4 cup in place of the the sofrito below.

 How To Make Puerto Rican Beans